vikkey321/notsodumbsmokedetector/README.md

 # Not so dumb smoke detector
 A smart smoke detector which you can turn off using Google Assistant if you turn it on accidentally.
+This prototype was developed under 24 hours including the  concept, idea, breadboarding, electronics, soldering, CAD designing and 3d printing as part of #24hoursprototypechallenge.

 Complete Video Here : https://youtu.be/j9lKQJRmcAQ